AWIXOR-zz/React-Track/README.md

 One year after, Gooogle realesed that the way that they architected AngularJs is not effetient to be used for building good applications anymore, so they decided to rewrite the whole liberary and called it Angular, but because of amount of time the rewrite will take, many people moved to React.
 The good principales introduced by React made it the most popular front-end tool with the most job demand across the world.

-**More than 8000 campanies are using React in their tech stacks including including:**
+**More than 8000 campanies are using React in their tech stacks including:**

 - Facebook
 - Uber